eansearch/UPCBarcodeLookup/README.md

 Initialize the API instance with your [API token](https://www.ean-search.org/ean-database-api.html).

-With all methods returning a result list, you need to page throuth the results if there are more than 10.
+With all methods returning a result list, you need to page through the results if there are more than 10.

 ## Example